ahinkel/KaggleFreezingOfGaitPrediction/README.md

 [Placed 232/1379 (17th percentile)](https://www.kaggle.com/competitions/tlvmc-parkinsons-freezing-gait-prediction/leaderboard?search=hinkel)

 Open sourcing the code on GitHub in case it may be useful.
+I will come back to this and explain it (hopefully).

+## Feature Explanations:

+TBA